(Includes definition, how disability affects participation, helpful strategies, and courtesy rules of blindness.)

 Asch (1995) states that this definition may not encompass all persons whose visual impairment may substantially hinder such daily activities as reading, working, or traveling.
-Of those persons considered “legally blind” or visually impaired, 5% are under age 20; 21% are ages 20-64 (Asch, 1995).
+Of those persons considered “legally blind” or low-vision, 5% are under age 20; 21% are ages 20-64 (Asch, 1995).

 How Visual Disabilities may affect student participation: